 Vivian was thrilled with her pink shin guards, pink soccer ball and orange “cleats.”
 She pranced around showing them off to everyone, saying, “I’m ready for soccer!”
 She wants to do everything her big brother does.
 Continue reading

-Posted in boys, brother-sister, girls, heirloom sewing, smocking
+Posted in Basic no-embroidery Machine Projects, boys, brother-sister, girls, heirloom sewing, smocking

 Tagged boy bow tie, Ellen McCarn Buttercream, fasturn, nylon heirloom lace, silk dupioni, smocked Christmas Dress, spaghetti bias, tiger eye

 but she was not happy about it.